- SecureLine VPN should connect you directly to Avast VPN servers.

-First, check that your internet connection is OK without the SecureLine VPN.
+First, check that your internet connection is working without the SecureLine VPN.
 So turn off the SecureLine VPN.
 Then open a few websites in your browser.

 If you do need to fix the general connection, check out the Internet Connections troubleshooter in Windows.
-That might fix the connection, or at least provide provide some resolutions for fixing it.
-Follow the guidelines below to open that troubleshooter.
+That might fix the connection, or at least provide some hints in that direction.
+Follow the guidelines below to open the troubleshooter.

 - Open Run with the Windows key + R keyboard shortcut.